 In February 2018, Bob visited Cats Protection's National Cat Adoption Centre in Sussex to meet some of the moggies he'd named and appeal for new homes for them.
 He also regularly serves as a judge for the National Cat Awards.

-Committed to giving cats the best start in life, Frankie and David regularly foster homeless kittens and pregnant cats for Cats Protection and keep fans updated on this important work with their @KittensCam Twitter account.
+Committed to giving cats the best start in life, Frankie and David regularly foster kittens and pregnant cats for Cats Protection and keep fans updated on this important work with their @KittensCam Twitter account.

-As keen supporters and volunteers for Cats Protection, Frankie and David often appear on national TV and radio to raise awareness of our latest campaigns and are regulars on the judging panel for the National Cat Awards.
+As keen supporters and volunteers for Cats Protection, Frankie and David often appear on national TV and radio to raise awareness of our campaigns and are regulars on the judging panel for the National Cat Awards.

 David, better known for his goalkeeping skills, appeared on Celebrity Bullseye with Alan Carr in 2021 and won the top cash prize for Cats Protection with his darts!